green4j/green-tractor/README.md

 # Green CProc
-Garbage-free (green) toolset to implement a process with an asynchronous API.
+Garbage-free (green) toolset to implement a concurrent process with an asynchronous API.

 ## Motivation/main goals
 Multithreaded programming is a challenge.
 This section describes what problems this toolset tries to address to make multithreaded programming easier for some cases.